gjmcn/data-cube-print-console/README.md

 * `info`: print summary information about a cube (or a standard array)

-If called without an argument, the above methods print the relevant information and return the array/cube.
+If called without an argument, the above methods print the relevant information to the console and return the array/cube.
 This makes it easy to print intermediate results, e.g. `x.sum().print().sqrt()`.

 If passed a truthy argument, `print` and `info` return the string to be printed, but do not print anything.